therealjsie/lamp-infrastructure/README.md

 | `location`            | `string` | The location of the DC where the infrastructure will be deployed.                       | Optional          | Germany West Central |
 | `postgres_admin_user` | `string` | The name of the Postgres admin that will be configured during the infrastructure setup. | Optional          | psqladmin            |

-Additionally make sure that the workspace is configured to have access to the target Azure subscription.
+Additionally, make sure that the workspace is configured to have access to the target Azure subscription.